IOWA

 Fort Sanford

-Originally built by the American Fur Co. on the Des Moines River, but the location was deemed too close to a Choteau Co. fur post on the south side of the river.
-The US Army took control of the fort in 1842, officially renamed Post at Sac and Fox Indian Agency, to expel squatters from the Indian reservation.
-Located just south of Ottumwa.
+Originally built by the American Fur Co. on the Des Moines River, but the location was deemed too close to a Choteau Co. fur post already on the south side of the river.
+Also known as William Phelps' Post.
+Several buildings were burned in 1841.
+The U.S. Army took control of the post in November 1842, then officially renamed Post at Sac and Fox Indian Agency, to expel white squatters from the Indian reservation.
+Additional quarters were built by the troops.
+Located just south of Ottumwa at "Garrison Rock".

 Camp Tuttle